 He plays 100% Sion and streams everyday.
 His build is very similar from mine.
 Go watch him if you want to see some Sion gameplay.

-Also a massive thanks to OwnedYew for giving feedback on the guide.
+Also a massive thanks to everyone that gave feedback on the guide.

 If you are a true Sion lover, this guide is for you.
 I have tried many ways to build and play Sion ever since I got my hands on him on the PBE.
 I present you, reworked Sion, the lane bully.